 Refer to the guidelines at the end of this booklet for what to send for lunch.
 We suggest simple unprocessed food.
 Please don't pack too much food/drink on the "Please don't pack" list.

-Please don't send gladwrap.
+Please don't send gladwrap, we are mindful of the impact on our environment.
 Other suggestions include small reusable containers, waxed or greaseproof paper, paper bags, cloth napkins, etc.